 Turkey’s leftist and secular opposition media has found itself in a rare moment of internal squabble after the imprisonment of Cumhuriyet daily’s internet editor Mr. Guven on Monday.

 Mr. Guven suddenly found himself at crosshairs of political rage after a controversial Cumhuriyet headline.
-What landed him in jail, however, was a different story, a combined product of House of Cards style drama of media intrigue and betrayal driven by endemic witch-hunt that roiled every segment of the Turkish society.
+What landed him in jail, however, was a different story, a combined product of House of Cards style media drama and betrayal driven by endemic witch-hunt that roiled every segment of the Turkish society.

 Turkey’s journalists do not only feel besieged in a gutted media landscape by the perpetual menace of political crackdown and threat of jail over their works.
 But social mobbing, finger-pointing and witch-hunt from fellow journalists constitute other, and more threatening, problems that ruin their lives.

-The arrest of editor Guven is the latest case in point, offering a startling account to the toxic culture that permeated in the media environment and poisoned mutual trust between fellow journalists.
+The arrest of editor Guven is the latest case in point, offering a startling account of the toxic culture that permeated in the media environment and poisoned mutual trust between fellow journalists.

 13 Mart 2011.
 Oğuz Güven Ahmet Şık ve Nedim Şener serbest bırakılsın diye eylemde.
 Başka sözüm yok. pic.twitter.com/azqtOTi6Bh